bbalet/gorelated/readme.md

 *gorelated* comes with various HTML files coming from Wikipedia or the public domain.
 You'll notice that you can improve the accuracy if you run the algorithm with the content only and not the entire HTML page.

+Please note that the result is a fast **approximation** based on similarities between contents (weight of words), this algorithm doesn't examine grammar, syntax or lexical fields.

 # Usage